Psychosis. Symptoms and Treatment

 While there are no specific tests for psychosis, medical professionals rely on detailed questioning, inquiring about family mental health history, medication use, mood patterns, daily functioning, and the nature of any hallucinations or delusions.

-Effective Treatment of psychosis
+Effective Treatment for psychosis

 Early intervention following the first episode is crucial, helping to preserve relationships, work, and education.